splunk/observability-workshop/content/en/s4r/3-quick-tour/1-homepage/_index.md

 ### 1. Sign in to Splunk Observability Cloud

 You should have received an e-mail from Splunk inviting you to the Workshop Org.
 This e-mail will look like the screenshot below, if you cannot find it, please check your Spam/Junk folders or inform your Instructor.
-You can also check for other solutions in our [**login F.A.Q.**](99-login-faq.md).
+You can also check for other solutions in our [**login F.A.Q.**](99-login-faq).

  To proceed click the **Join Now** button or click on the link provided in the e-mail.

-If you have already completed the registration process you can skip the rest and proceed directly to Splunk Observability Cloud and login:
+If you have already completed the registration process you can skip the rest and proceed directly to Splunk Observability Cloud and log in:

 * [**https://app.eu0.signalfx.com (EMEA)**](https://app.eu0.signalfx.com)
 * [**https://app.us1.signalfx.com (APAC/AMER)**](https://app.us1.signalfx.com)